 Usually, most programs will reach out via email to schedule a time for your phone interview.
 However, sometimes you’ll get a spontaneous phone call and they’ll want to interview you right then and there.
 This can be incredibly exciting and nerve-wracking but it’s important to keep your cool.

 The best way to easily recall important facts about said hospital is to have a “cheat sheet” for all of your applied hospitals.
 This way, when those surprise phone calls happen, you’ll be prepared and can easily engage in conversation regarding their program because you won’t be confusing them with somewhere else!

-While I do offer interview prep for students (click here), there are some questions that one is not really able to “prep” for with someone else asking the questions.
+While I do think it’s important to prep for interviews ahead of time, there are some questions that one is not really able to “prep” for with someone else asking the questions.
 These questions are going to be super specific depending on who calls you for an interview.
-Because of that, I’ve decided to list them and give a few helpful tips For you to feel as prepared as possible as we head into interview season!
+Because of that, I’ve decided to list them and give a few helpful tips for you to feel as prepared as possible as we head into interview season!

 What are your goals for this internship?

 As difficult as those goals and objectives are on the common application, I’m challenging you to come up with three additional goals.
 You won’t need to memorize any objectives like the application but the goals themselves need to be different and something you’re truly interested in doing during your internship.
 Sometimes hospitals will ask this question and say, “But make them different than your common application answers.”
 Rather than being caught off guard, come up with a few extra goals so that this question doesn’t completely wreck and distract you for the remainder of the interview.